betaglot/plantabeta/docs/guide/Why/Productivity.md

 > the degree to which something is successful in producing a desired result.

-Planters who plant good quality trees, who don't need to go back into their land to replant faulty trees.
+Plantors who plant good quality trees, who don't need to go back into their land to replant faulty trees.

 ## Efficiency

 > the quality of achieving the largest amount of useful work using as little energy, fuel, effort, etc. as possible.

-A greater Planter efficiency leads to:
+A greater Plantor efficiency leads to:

 - A shorter season
 - PlantingRate
     - Daily Trees in the Ground
-- Fewer Planters required to Cover an Eko
+- Fewer Plantors required to Cover an Eko
-- Fewer Moves performed by Planter, therefore less Metabolic Energy used.
+- Fewer Moves performed by Plantor, therefore less Metabolic Energy used.
 - Less Deadwalking
 - Fewer Injury
 - More efficient vias